ps5-payload-dev/elfldr/README.md

 john@localhost:~$ export PS5_HOST=ps5
 john@localhost:~$ wget -q -O - https://github.com/ps5-payload-dev/elfldr/releases/download/v0.16/Payload.zip | gunzip -c -d | nc -q0 $PS5_HOST 9020
 ```
-**Note**: recent versions of the [BD-J ps5-payload-loader][bdj] includes a
-binary version of ps5-payload-elfldr which can be launched directly from the
-menu system.

 ## Building
 Assuming you have the [ps5-payload-sdk][sdk] installed on a Debian-flavored